Matherunner/hldoc/source/explosions.rst

 We may describe an explosion in terms of three fundamental properties.
 Namely, as illustrated in :numref:`explosion terms`, an explosion has an *origin* [#explosion-origin]_, a *source damage*, and a *radius*.
 Suppose an explosion occurs.
 Let :math:`D` be its source damage and :math:`R` its radius, as shown in :numref:`explosion terms`.
 Suppose there is an entity adjacent to the explosion origin.
 From gaming experience, we know that the further away this entity is from the explosion origin, the lower the damage inflicted on this entity.
 In fact, the game only looks for entities within a sphere of radius :math:`R` from the explosion origin, ignoring all entities beyond.
 In the implementation, this is achieved by calling ``UTIL_FindEntityInSphere`` with the radius as one of the parameters.

-For each entity within :math:`R` units from the explosion origin, the game traces a line from the explosion origin to the entity's *body target*.
-Recall from :ref:`entities` that the body target of an entity is usually, but not always, coincident with the entity's origin.
-Then, assuming the line trace is not *startsolid*, the game computes the distance between this entity's body target and the explosion origin as :math:`\ell`.
+For each entity within :math:`R` units from the explosion origin, the game traces a line from the explosion origin to the entity's *body target*, which is explained in :ref:`body target`.
+Assuming the line trace is not *startsolid*, the game computes the distance between this entity's body target and the explosion origin as :math:`\ell`.
 The damage inflicted onto this entity is given by

 .. math:: D \left( 1 - \frac{\ell}{R} \right) \qquad (0 \le \ell \le R)
    :label: damage attenuation